 The Directors' report gives a true and fair view of the development and performance of the business and the position of the Group and the Company, as well as a description of the principal risks and uncertainties facing the Group.

-Bermuda, 11.04.2017 The Board of Directors of RomReal Ltd.
+Bermuda, 12.04.2018 The Board of Directors of RomReal Ltd.

-K. Gnem Buelt Gorkilds
+K. Enem Buelt Go-kilde

 Kjetil Grønskag (Chairman) Bendt Thorkildsen

-aine Rememo is 4.
-Jane
+Heidi Sørensen Austby L. Jane

-Arne Reinemo (Director) Lacramioara Isarescu (Director)
+Heidi Sorensen (Director) Lacramioara Isarescu (Director)

 Arve Nilsson (Director)

 Company Addresses